mortar-works/mortar-website/src/site/use-cases/flexible-payment-schedules.md

 Balance provides the user with options and flexibility within their permissible limits of risk, enabling them to request alternative dates of payment and alternative payment figures.

 **Automatic creation of new schedules and associated notifications**
-Balance presents automatically recalculated payment schedules in relation to customer requests, together with automated notifications of their request approval, subsequent payment reminders and missed payments.
+Balance presents automatically recalculated payment schedules in relation to user requests, together with automated notifications of their request approval, reminders for subsequent payments and alerts concerning missed payments.

 **Intelligent officer dashboards**
 For the income officer, Balance provides an intelligent dashboard and single screen through which to respond to schedule requests, assess fringe cases, and see flagged cases.

 **Machine learning for assessing risk and optimising parameters**
-Balance uses machine learning to improve and adjust customer permissions, assess overall risk status and adjust organisational parameters.Using data to create improvements in collections scheduling and optimising payment success.
+Balance uses machine learning to improve and adjust user permissions, assess overall risk status and adjust organisational parameters.
+Using data to support teams in creating improvements in their collections scheduling and optimising their collections success.